 I personally think that the pepper itself carries just enough heat with its flavor.
 But go with what you prefer when it comes to spice!
 Simply leaving the seeds in will turn this into a spicy guacamole recipe, so you don’t have to adjust anything else!

 We’ll add 2 to 3 large cloves of garlic, but here’s the key: they need to be minced.
 We want to amp up the seasoning of the guac, but we don’t want any huge chunks of garlic since they’ll be staying raw.

 Mince mince mince that garlic so we get garlic all up in every little bite!

 REMOVING TOMATO SEEDS YIELDS THE CHUNKIEST HOMEMADE GUACAMOLE

-I go with Roma tomatoes because they are small and firm-ish.
-Which helps me perform my best contribution to thick and chunky homemade guacamole: zero tomato seeds.
+I go with Roma tomatoes for my homemade guacamole because they are small and firm-ish, which helps me perform my best contribution to thick and chunky homemade guacamole: zero tomato seeds.

 Tomato seeds are FULL of moisture.
 Those goopy, wet tomato guts.
 We don’t want them.
 Get rid of them!

 Added moisture to your guacamole = thinning it out.
 If we just add the tomato flesh, we’re not really adding too much moisture, leaving all the room for avocado chunks.